Jeet1994/csvFileDescriptor/README.md

 6. Set the working directory to the folder which contains the **dataset.csv** file : `setwd("path/to/file/dataset.csv")`

-6. Test the package : `CSVDescriptor("dataset.csv")` this will describe the function in the Rstudio console.
+7. Test the package : `CSVDescriptor("dataset.csv")` this will describe the function in the Rstudio console.

-7. To store the data report in a text file : `GenerateReport("dataset.csv")` this will generate a text file that will contain all the information about the dataset.
+8. To store the data report in a text file : `GenTxtReport("dataset.csv")` this will generate a text file that will contain all the information about the dataset.
+This text file will be stored in the same directory as the **dataset.csv** file and will be named as **Report.txt**.

+9. To get a PDF report do : `GenPdfReport("").
+The pdf report will be stored in same directory as the **Report.txt**, and will be named as **Report.pdf**.

 ---

+**Dependancies:**

+1. roxygen2.

+2. devtools.

+3. pandoc.

+4. rmarkdown.

 **Screenshots**
 If you search for the package in the *Packages* pane in RStudio, you must see this